tobydriscoll/udmath351/notes/first_order/ivp.md

 plot(x,label="",xaxis="t",yaxis=("x",:log10),title="Constant growth rate (log scale)")
 ```

 Here's our example of variable growth.
-Note that we are not using the known exact solution, but just letting MATLAB create a numerical approximation by other means.
+Note that we are not using the known exact solution, but just letting Julia create a numerical approximation by other means.

 ```{code-cell}
 f = (x,p,t) -> 2t*x